andraglavan-zz/Blog/db_autorestore.md

 Now for the restore is even simpler.
 Using another cronjob the restore function  (*db-restore-from-snapshot*) will run every 2 weeks, 2 hours later than the update process.
 The tasks of this functions are:

 * *update_current* - it gets the value from the latest parameters and copies it to the current one.
 Now the value of the *documentdb_current_snapshot_id* will be updated with the value of *documentdb_latest_snapshot_id*.
 The pipeline will check the value of the current parameters.
-We have split this process with latest and current parameters to facilitate the restore from a snapshot in other cases than the ones described in this article.
+We have split this process with latest and current parameters to facilitate the restore from a snapshot in other cases than the ones described in this article as menioned above.

 * trigger the deployment pipeline using the *main_cicd_name* from the SSM Parameter Store